icedevml/react-native-hce-module-ios/packages/host-card-emulation/README.md

 > Please note that under some circumstances you might find that your `runBackgroundHCETask()` is running in a few instances concurrently.
 > An example of such situation could be when you receive a C-APDU and the reader rapidly restarts the NFC field and reselects your application
 > before you manage to respond to the original command.
 Thus, you should not use any global variables to track the state of your app.
+>
+> The library automatically identifies stale (deselected) background tasks.
+For such stale tasks, any subsequent calls to `await respondAPDU()`
-> Calls to `await respondAPDU()` from stale tasks will throw an error to avoid glitching the communications.
+> will throw an error to prevent communication glitches.

 ### More resources